damanpreetsb/Amazing-Buttons/README.md

 }
 ```

-You just need to add the following dependency to your build.gradle.
+Now, You just need to add the following dependency to your build.gradle.
 ```
 dependencies {
     compile 'com.github.DamanSingh4321:Amazing-Buttons:1.0'